coolbreon/coolbreon/README.md

 - 👋 Hi, I’m Beni!
-- 🌱 I’m currently learning C++ in high school.
+- 🌱 I’m currently learning Aerospace Engineering at Delft University of Technology.
-- 💞️ I’m looking to collaborate on anything I would use and can help with. *which is not much..*
+- 💞️ I’m looking to collaborate on any open-source project that I would use and can help with.
-- 📫 How to reach me: coolbreon04@gmail.com

 <!---
 coolbreon/coolbreon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.